Where to Place Flood Insurance

 What states have the most flood insurance placement discussions?

-The states with the most agent discussions about placing flood-prone properties and excess flood coverage are Florida, North Carolina, Kentucky, Missouri, Ohio.
+The states with the most agent discussions about placing flood-prone properties and excess flood coverage are Florida, North Carolina, Texas, Kentucky, Tennessee.
 Coverage availability and pricing can vary significantly by state due to regulatory differences and local market competition.

 How do I get a quote for flood-prone properties and excess flood coverage?

-Start by contacting the carriers most frequently recommended by agents: Citizens, Foremost, Cincinnati, Wright Flood.
+Start by contacting the carriers most frequently recommended by agents: Citizens, Foremost, Cincinnati, Wright Flood, Palomar.
 Many agents also report success through wholesale brokers and MGAs who specialize in this class.
-The 37 discussions on this page include specific agent experiences with quoting and binding coverage.
+The 54 discussions on this page include specific agent experiences with quoting and binding coverage.

 Is flood insurance available in the admitted market?